OmengU/quap/documentation/documentation.typ

 ]
 Various #acrpl("DTO") were also created for these Models.
 === Controller/Repositories
 Even though the Game functionality is mainly centered around real-time communication requiring SignalR, certain pieces of functionality can also be performed with a #acr("HTTP") #acr("API").
 Thus, a separate Controller was created for the Game.
-The main two ways this Controller is used are in the creation of a Game and the deletion of a Game once it is finished.
+The two main ways this Controller is used are to create and delete a Game once it is finished.
 These endpoints are almost identical to their counterparts in the Quiz, Question, or Option Controllers.
-Thus, they will not be shown here for the sake of preventing the spotlight of duplicate code.
+Thus, they will not be shown here to prevent the spotlighting of duplicate code.

 Repositories were also implemented for both the Game and the Player Models.
 They are used both in the Game Controller and the Game Hub.
-The repos provide basic functionality for interacting with Games/Players, by for example adding a Player to a Game or increasing the score of said Player.
+The repos provide basic functionality for interacting with Games/Players by, for example, adding a Player to a Game or increasing the Player's score.
 === Initialize/Join Game
-the first thing a tutor has to do to provide a Game for their students to play is to select the specific Quiz for said Game.
-This is done on the main page (@mainPage) by pressing the "Play" button on a Quiz card.
-This then makes an #acr("API") call to the server, where a new Game is created in the Game Controller Subsequently, the tutor is redirected to the Waiting Room page.
-There, a link is displayed for the page where students can join the Game.
+The first thing a tutor has to do to provide a Game for their students to play is select a Quiz for the Game, which is done on the main page (@mainPage) by pressing the "Play" button on a Quiz Card.
+This then makes an #acr("API") call to the server, where a new Game is created in the Game Controller.
+Subsequently, the tutor is redirected to the Waiting Room page.
+A link is displayed for the page where students can join the Game.
 This link is `location.hostname` browser property.
 #figure(image("images/screenshots/waitingRoom.png"), caption: [Game Waiting Room], supplement: "Figure", kind: "image")
-Once started, Players are able to join a Game immediately.
-They can do so by navigating to the `/play` route of the application.
+Once started, Players can join a Game immediately.
+They can do so by navigating to the application's `/play` route.
 There, they are met with an opened Modal where they can enter their name and select their preferred Emoji as an icon.
-This is done using a predefined Emoji picker Component, which is available on the #acr("NPM") and is installed using this command `npm i emoji-mart`.
+This is done using a predefined Emoji picker Component, which is available on the #acr("NPM") and installed using the command `npm i emoji-mart`.
 #code-snippet(caption: "Emoji Picker Component")[
 ```tsx
  <Picker theme="light" data={Data} onEmojiSelect={(event: { native: SetStateAction<string>; }) => {